lxl66566/windows-dwarfs-tools/README.md

 English | [简体中文](README_zh-CN.md)

 A tool dedicated to making it easier for Windows users to compress and decompress files using [dwarfs](https://github.com/mhx/dwarfs).
-It adds right-click menu options to Windows, allowing users to directly perform zstd compression and decompression operations by right-clicking on files or folders.
+It adds right-click menu options to Windows, allowing users to directly perform zstd/lzma based dwarfs compression and decompression operations by right-clicking on files or folders.

 windows-dwarfs-tools comes with a built-in 64-bit dwarfs executable and winfsp dll, making it ready to use on Windows systems without the hassle of installing dependencies.